-With just 2 ingredients, no pectin and less than an hour and you can be enjoying this seasonal small batch grapefruit jam!
+With just 2 ingredients and no pectin needed, this easy small-batch grapefruit jam is ready in less than an hour.You can be enjoying this seasonal small batch grapefruit jam anytime!

 So yes … this jam is a great choice for peel haters!
 It’s also small-batch, quick and easy to make and with no canning necessary.
 Just refrigerate and enjoy in the short term.
 It would also make a great gift from your kitchen this holiday season.

-The 3 jars shown in these pictures is the full yield from my small batch jam, starting with 4 lbs. of grapefruit.
+The 3 jars shown in these pictures is the full yield from my small batch jam, starting with 4 pounds of grapefruit.

 When it comes to jam making, an inexpensive candy thermometer is your best friend.
 No need to guess when the jam is done.
 Simply boil until the mixture reaches 220F.
-If you don’t have a candy thermometer, here’s one for less than $5!
+If you don’t have a candy thermometer, I highly recommend adding one to your kitchen.

 How to Test if Jam is Set with the Wrinkle Test